Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 When choosing a dropshipping app there are some key things to watch out for, however.

-You should always ensure that…
+You should try to ensure that…

 - the dropshipping supplier you use is reliable

-- the shipping costs are not going to be excessive (if your dropshipping suppliers are located very far away from your customer base, shipping fees can become very high)
+- the shipping costs are not going to be excessive

 - delivery times for your dropshipped products will be swift